AV306/xenon/README.md

 This is good for people who want the features of clients such as Badlion or Lunar, but want it to be compatible with other mods.

 NOTE: Once a new Minecraft version is released, support for previous versions tends to be dropped due to my bad version control habits.
-Also, I may randomly skip versions because this is built according to my needs, since almost no one uses this.
+Also, I may randomly skip versions because this is built according to my needs, and almost no one uses this.

 ## Requirements: